mixxxdj/manual/source/chapters/library.rst

 * **Recordings**: Record your mix and view previous recordings.
 * **History**: Browse lists of tracks you played in past mixing sessions.
 * **Analyze**: Prepare your tracks for optimal mixing experience.
-* **External Libraries**: Access your existing iTunes, Traktor and Rhythmbox libraries.
+* **External Libraries**: Access your existing iTunes, Traktor, Rhythmbox and Banshee libraries.

 **Track List**: